NREL/OpenStudio-resources/README.md

 ./launch_docker.sh 2.4.0
 ```

-Launch all versions (you can modify the harcoded arguments atop the script `launch_all.sh`)
+Launch all versions (you can modify the hardcoded arguments atop the script `launch_all.sh`)
 ```
 ./launch_all.sh
 ```